khaliljvd/attendance-app/README.md

-# attendance-app
+# Student Attendance Application
-Android Application for Taking Attendance
+Android Application for Taking Attendance by utilizing the Google Sheets API.

 Note: In order for the app to work, you must change the global variables mEmail, mEmailPass, and mSpreadsheetID in the following file: /app/src/main/java/MainActivity.java